jundalisay/superb/content/en/research/mohammad/quran/sura-003b.md

 ens and the earth.
 He forgives whom He wills, and He punishes whom He wills.
 Allah is
 Most Forgiving, Most Merciful.
-130. O you who believe!
-Do not feed on usury, compounded over and over, and fear Allah, so that you may prosper.
+130. Muslims,  Do not feed on usury, compounded over and over, and fear Allah, so that you may prosper.
 131. And guard yourselves against the Fire that